tocalabs/toca-docs/example.md

 * Unordered list item (using an asterisk)
 * Unordered list item (using an asterisk)
-- Unordered list item (using a dash is also valid, but shouldn't nbe mixed)
+- Unordered list item (using a dash is also valid, but shouldn't be mixed)

 1. Ordered list item
 2. Ordered list item